Yunxiang-Li/Cpp_Primer/Chapter 5. Statements/Chapter 5. Statements.md

 ## Exercise 5.25

-**Revise your program to throw an exception if the second number is zero.
-Test your program with a zero input to see what happens on your system if you don’t catch an exception.**
+**Revise your program from the previous exercise to use a try block to catch the exception.
+The catch clause should print a message to the user and ask them to supply a new number and repeat the code inside the try.**

 [5.25 Solution](https://github.com/Yunxiang-Li/Cpp_Primer/blob/master/Chapter%205.%20Statements/Codes/5.25%20Solution.cpp)